Jbleezy/BO1-Reimagined/README.md

 * Mule Kick now spawns in randomly with Double Tap, PHD Flopper, Stamin-Up, and Deadshot
 * Removed Mule Kick perk spawn location in the Waterfall zone
 * Added random perk spawn location in the Waterslide End zone
+* Mystery Box can now start in the Water Wheels zone
 * Zombies now spawn in the Minecart zone when in the Waterslide End zone after the power is on
 * Zombies now spawn in the Waterfall Tunnel zone when in the Upper Waterfall zone
 * Zombies now spawn in the Waterfall zone when in the upper part of the Waterfall Tunnel zone